sealldeveloper/sealldev-astro/src/content/blogs/rooted-android-vm-with-android-studio.md

 # Setting up the AVD

 AVD stands for Android Virtual Device and within Android Studio you can create them.
-They are fairly trivial to setup and are ran with `qemu`, there are also several well documented ways to root them.
+They are fairly trivial to setup and are executed with `qemu`, there are also several well documented ways to root them.

 When you start Android Studio you will start by downloading the Android SDK, just use the default installation location.
 For me this was `~/Library/Android/sdk`.